Sanjeev-Sapre/Sanjeev-Sapre/README.md

 ### Hi there 👋

+New - Working on Oracle APEX framework project.

 - 🔭 I’m currently working on a python course for Teenagers.
 - 🌱 I’m currently learning Python